sneakysneak/docs/pages/connector-authentication/sftp-private-key.md

 ## User Name ##

-You need to provide the username of the user to authenticate with the SFTP server as.
+The username to authenticate as with the SFTP server.

 ````
 sftp_user